sachinchoolur/lightGallery/site/content/demos/comment-box.md

 ---
-title: 'Comment box'
+title: 'lightbox gallery with Facebook and Disqus comments'
-description: 'lightGallery facebook and Disqus comments demo.'
+description: 'lightbox gallery with Facebook and Disqus comments'
 lead:
-    'LightGallery supports facebook and Disqus comments out of the box with the help of lg-comments plugin.'
+    'Create lightBox gallery with Facebook and Disqus comments.
+LightGallery supports Facebook and Disqus comments out of the box with the help of lg-comments plugin.'
 date: 2020-10-06T08:48:57+00:00
 draft: false